 Closest airport is located at Frankfurt/Main.
 From there, there are frequent trains to Mainz central station (Hauptbahnhof).
 One possibility would be to take the S8 from Frankfurt airport to Mainz.

-Alternatively, you may take bus lines ; the bus stop is "Friedrich-von-Pfeiffer-Weg" From there, walk over the pedestrian bridge to the university campus and follow the street to the right.
+From the Friedrich-von-Pfeifferweg stop, walk over the pedestrian bridge to the university campus and follow the street to the right.
 After about 100 meters there is a left curve.
 After passing the Mensa (campus cafeteria) you see the Mathematics building right in front of you.
 (The walk is about 10 minutes.)

-All lectures will take place at the Institute of Mathematics of the University of Mainz, Staudinger Weg 9, in room ???
+All lectures will take place at the Institute of Mathematics of the University of Mainz, Staudinger Weg 9, in room 05-426 (next to the Hilbertraum).

 Suggestions for the evenings and Wednesday afternoon: